 There are many different types of shipping documents.
-Know which one(s) you need before ordering freight is critical.
-Here you learn which you will need.
+Knowing which one(s) you need before ordering freight is crucial.
+Read along to learn which documents are necessary for your shipment.

 The commercial invoice is issued by the seller (typically the shipper) stating what has been sold and the sales price.
 This is the basis of which the customs declaration is generated and subsequent duties are levied.